Shame

 What does shame feel like?

-Shame feels like wanting to disappear.
+Shame feels crushing and we want to disappear.
 It can show up as a hot flush in the body, a tight chest, a sick stomach, a sudden collapse inward.
 Emotionally, it feels like isolation, worthlessness, humiliation, or self-disgust.
-It often goes hand in hand with thoughts like“I can’t believe I said that”, “I’m so stupid”, “They’re going to leave me” or “What’s wrong with me?”
+It often goes hand in hand with thoughts like “I can’t believe I said that”, “I’m so stupid”, “They’re going to leave me” or “What’s wrong with me?”

 What’s the difference between shame and embarrassment?